SAT / ACT

 From November 2017 until December 2018 I taught SAT, ACT, and SSAT classes for Aurorae Young Learning in Bellevue.
 I was in charge of curriculum development for these classes.

 In the table below I compiled the cost of private SAT / ACT tutoring for some of the main national and Seattle-area companies.
-I charge $65/hour for bulk lessons.
+I charge $75/hour for weekly Sunday lessons.

 SAT Registration Dates